 Type of course:

-The course is open for bachelor-, master and Phd-students.
+The course is on Master level, but is open for bachelor-, master and Phd-students.

 Examination details: Continuous exam: Bestått / Ikke bestått